Return to Campus FAQ

 Institutional aid is limited to eight semesters.
 The semester(s) when you are on a LOA do not count toward the eight-semester limit.
 Students receiving need-based aid will need to reapply each year by completing the Free Application for Federal Student Aid (FAFSA).

-How will the Library operate in the Fall?
+How will the Library operate in the Spring?

 Will library materials be available?